What Causes Dry Eye?

 Dry eye syndrome (DES) is an unpleasant condition where the eyes feel sore, itchy, gritty, and irritated.
 It can develop as a result of several factors, such as age, genetics, environment, lifestyle, medications, and overall ocular health.
 Any of these may lead you to either not produce sufficient tears, or to produce tears whose balance of water, lipids, and mucus aren’t sufficient to lubricate your eyes properly.

 Fortunately, this condition can be successfully treated.
-If you think you may have dry eye syndrome, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang today, who will offer you a proper evaluation and provide you with the best options to treat your DES.
+If you think you may have dry eye syndrome, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang today, who will offer you a proper evaluation and provide you with the best options to treat your DES.

 Dry Eye May Develop As a Result of…

 Meibomian gland dysfunction (MGD) accounts for the majority of cases of dry eye syndrome.
 It occurs when an abnormality or blockage occurs in the small meibomian glands, which are located in your lower eyelid.
 This then prevents these tiny glands from producing the lipids needed to maintain the right balance for the optimum quality and functioning of the tears.
 A shortage of these lipids can cause the tears in your eyes to evaporate too quickly, resulting in dry eyes.

 Blepharitis is an inflammation of the eyelids.
 The affected area is usually at the very end of the eyelid, located at the base of the eyelashes.
 This inflammation causes the tips of the eyelid to swell up, appear red and inflamed, and produce infected debris called scurf.
 If you think you may be suffering from this eye condition and are now seeking effective treatment, contact us today.